w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 4.1.2 Name, Role, Value to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 4.1.2](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value#intent), replacing the note with: “This success criterion is primarily for software developers who develop or use custom user interface components.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 4.1.2](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value#intent), replacing the note with: “This success criterion is primarily for software developers who develop or use custom user interface components.
 For example, standard user interface components on most accessibility-supported platforms already meet this success criterion when used according to specification.”

 With this substitution, it would read: